GainfulAlloy/FarmApplication/README.md

 - update tables so that they have a foregin key to aspnetusers so that i can use a where clause to try and only show data related to their account
 - Add a task time start and end, i would like to have a calendar page to display all active/ upcoming tasks.
 Remove data as time passes.
 - remove quantities of resources if used in a task.
+- Need to add a Name of task column and date/ time of task

+-

 I think that in order to add the user data to the tables, I should grab the user id as the table column then use the feature in calendar.cshtml to get the id